-Burnaby has more than 2,000 hectares of City parkland, of which more than 1,400 hectares are forested.
-Based on LiDAR derived canopy segments that approximate individual trees, there are more than 250,000 trees in parks and more than 66,000 trees in road rights-of-way - canopy segments will underestimate total trees because they are only based on overstory tree canopy.
+Burnaby has more than 2,100 hectares of municipal and regional parkland, of which more than 1,400 hectares are forested.
+LiDAR-derived canopy segments, which approximate individual trees, show over 250,000 trees in parks and more than 66,000 trees in road rights-of-way.
+These figures underestimate total tree numbers, as they only reflect overstory tree canopy.